 Why invest in funds?

 Funds invest in a diversified range of assets.
 A fund’s diversified portfolio means risks can be better spread over the assets in the fund.
-Find out more about the features of funds below:

 What are the risks?